 We all occasionally feel annoyed, edgy or antsy.
 However, some people experience agitation — a greater sense of unease that can seriously affect every aspect of their lives.
 Agitation brings about severe distress and can negatively affect your overall health.

-According to Dr. Salvador, agitation can negatively affect relationships, jobs or careers, and physical health.
+According to Kramer, agitation can negatively affect relationships, jobs or careers, and physical health.
 It can build slowly or appear suddenly, and may be accompanied by a variety of involuntary behaviors, such as pacing, wringing hands, clenching fists, excess movement and outbursts.
 It is often a by-product of a mood disorder or other condition — such as depression, anxiety or bipolar disorder — and can be triggered by stressful or traumatic events.

 She recommends the following ways you can help a loved one experiencing an agitation crisis: